-Overview: All Employees are Migrating to Biweekly Pay Frequency in 2023
+Overview: All Employees have Migrated to Biweekly Pay Frequency

-The Catholic University of America will transition approximately 2,300 employees from the Monthly and Semimonthly pay frequencies to a Biweekly pay frequency on January 1, 2023.
+The Catholic University of America transitioned all employees from the Monthly and Semimonthly pay frequencies to a Biweekly pay frequency on January 1, 2023.

-Today, employees aren't all paid at the same frequency—some are paid once a month, some twice a month with pay periods of different lengths, which causes unnecessary complexity.
+Before this change, employees weren't all paid at the same frequency—some were paid once a month, some twice a month with pay periods of different lengths, which caused unnecessary complexity.

-Now is the time to begin thinking through your personal transition from either Monthly or Semi-monthly to Biweekly.
-Everyone should review their current Direct Deposit, Federal W-4, and State tax instructions - especially anyone who has a flat, constant amount being deducted from each paycheck, to make sure that the deductions are correct for the new biweekly pay frequency.
-You will receive additional information on how to review your specific instructions in the coming weeks.
+As part of the transition to biweekly pay frequency, employees were advised to review their current Direct Deposit, Federal W-4, and State tax instructions - especially anyone who had a flat, constant amount being deducted from each paycheck, to make sure that the deductions were correct for the new biweekly pay frequency.

 Reasons for the Change to Biweekly Pay Frequency